stanciuruben/minesweeper-online/README.md

 # minesweeper-online

-Tools used:   Node,   Express,   MongoDB,   Socket.io,    Bcrypt,    Javascript,    Html,    Css.
+Tools used:   Node,   Express,   MongoDB,   Socket.io,    Jsonwebtoken,    Bcrypt,    Javascript,    Html,    Css.

 The goal for this project was to make a copy of the minesweeper game that is almost impossible to cheat in.
 After making a minesweeper game who runs locally in the browser; I realized that users could change the data locally, and have better scores or even see the position of the mines.